- Locale: Squamish, British Columbia

 Mine Run access is via rough dirt roads that are slightly overgrown.
 You'll need clearance but you don't need 4x4.
 Drive up the Ashlu and set your take out vehicle at the dam.
 On rare occasions it's still possible to continue on downstream through the Box Canyon (release days, high water days).
 You can get to the top on either side of the river.
 River left access puts you in the river above the entirety of the Mine rapid.
 Drive about 3.8 km past the dam and park at a decent pull out between the road and river.
 The trail to the river is just up from here and is usually well marked with flagging tape.
 The river right access puts you in below the worst part of the Mine rapid.
 Drive the river right road until it ends at an old mining camp.
 To get to the river walk over the small creek and follow the old road trending right down to the old mine - at the mine shaft drop straight down to the water.
 Both options are about the same with respect to time - most people walk the Mine rapid but you will miss 2 or 3 good ones above if you choose the river right access.

 From the upper (river left) put in the river is wide class II.
 Some good ledges lead quickly to the Mine rapid.
-This is a real class V+ rapid - it changed for the worse in recent years.
-Portage on the left around the crux move/enormous hole and put back in to a small eddy.
+This is a major rapid with a huge river-wide hole about half way down.
+You can portage on the left around the hole and put back in to a small eddy.
 You can't carry the bottom of the rapid, so head over to river right to scout the bottom half.
 The river right eddy below the portage is the lower (river right) access point.
 Whatever side you decide to enter by this rapid presents a stout entrance to this section of river.